Katarina16004/TravelPlannerApp/README.md

 ### 1. Initializing the Database Environment
 The databases run inside a containerized MSSQL environment.
-Open the Package Manager Console in Visual Studio, select the target microservice project as your Default Project (and set it as the Startup Project), then run
+Open Package Manager Console in Visual Studio, select the desired microservice project as both the Default Project and Startup Project, then execute:

-PowerShell:
 Update-Database

--> Applies pre-existing structural migrations directly onto your target database
+This applies all existing Entity Framework Core migrations to the corresponding database.
 ### 2. Running the Infrastructure Backend

 Start your Service Fabric Local Cluster Manager (Run as Administrator) and initialize it in either 1-Node or 5-Node layout.